COSCS340/Growlist-App/STATUS.md

 Project Management
 ==================
 ### Product on Schedule?:
+Project is on schedule

 ### Updates to schedule:
+In our original project proposal, we were projecting for possible iOS implementation of the app.
+However, this will most likely not be completed before the project deadline.

 Reflections
 ===========
 ### What went well?
+Our team structure has actually been fairly successful.
+With each member acting as a project member, we are all contributing to programming, managing, and reaching deadlines.
+The software aspect has been able to stay on track and we're completing each milestone to our we originally projected it, with minor changes.

 ### What didn't go well?
+Although the team structure was been successful, we haven't utilized creating issues for each change to the project we make.
+This isn't too bad, but it does make the project easier to manage when all issues are in a single place in the project repo.

 ### What will be done differently in next iteration?
+We will try to utilize creating specific issues for the various code changes we make.
+Doing this will allow for viewing changes to the project more easily and see what is being worked on.